 In many cases of uncooperative dogs, it might seem like you need more than two hands to trim their nails.
+When cutting big dog nails, having it often helps to have a friend assist.
 Having a partner to help hold and comfort your dog can make all the difference.

 To keep your dog from trying to wiggle free, the burrito method might be just what you need.
 Ideal for small dogs, this method involves swaddling your pooch in a towel or blanket to keep them comfortable and still.
 Make sure your dog is wrapped snugly, but not too tight.

 Then you can uncover one paw at a time, leaving the rest of their feet safely tucked away.
 This is ideal if you don’t have any help holding or comforting your dog.